BatGap Logo

 Rick: Purging.

-David: Yes, purging.
-It’s like, “Blech!”
-It was fine, though.
-And at a certain point, I started having little brief clear bits where the witness kicked in.
-And the witness is kind of—it’s like an observer mode.
-You kind of shift into this observing, whereas usual perception is you’re a person here experiencing the world.
-But in witnessing, you kind of take a step back and you are awareness, observing the person, observing the world.
+The witness is kind of—it’s like an observer mode.
+You shift into this observing, whereas usual perception is that you’re a person here experiencing the world.
+But in witnessing, you kind of take a step back and you are awareness, observing the person and observing the world.

 David: You’re shifting into consciousness itself, observing the person experiencing.
 You’re shifting into your deeper nature that’s underneath the mind and emotions and all those layers of experience.